clydebarrow/esphome-docs-hugo/content/components/lvgl/_index.md

 **Flex**

-The Flex layout in LVGL is a subset implementation of [CSS Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
+The Flex layout in LVGL is a subset implementation of [CSS Flexbox ](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).

 It can arrange items into rows or columns (tracks), handle wrapping, adjust spacing between items and tracks and even handle growing the layout to make the item(s) fill the remaining space with respect to minimum/maximum width and height.